inspr/core-legacy/docs/routes-beta.md

 client.HandleRoute("add", addHandler())
 ```

 Doing this with every route we need will make our dApp work as wanted.
-You can check the full example [here].
+You can check the full code of this example [here](../examples/route_demo).

 ## Conclusion